sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/1000 - senseml-reference-introduction.md

 - The **computed field** `"driver_name_last"` extracts the last name from the raw output of the `_driver_name_raw` field.
 For more information about transforming field output, see [Computed field methods](doc:computed-field-methods).
 You can also capture the full name as typed output.
 See [types](doc:types).

-  In production scenarios, you can extract just about any text, as well as image coordinates, from a document.
+Using SenseML, you can extract just about any text, as well as image coordinates, from a document.
 Happy extracting!